dgard8/Project_1/Writeup_Report.md

 ### 3. Identify Lines

 So far we have points, put they are called lane LINES not lane POINTS.
-We use a technique calle a hough transform to find points that are arranged in a line.
+We use a technique called a hough transform to find points that are arranged in a line.
 A hough transform takes a point in X,Y space and transforms it into a line in A,B space (where A and B are the constants in the traditional y = ax + b defintion of a line).
 The line in hough space corresponds to all the possible lines that contain the point.
 To find the lines contained in the collection of points, we transform all the points to hough space and then look for intersections.
 Intersections in hough space indicate that a single line in X,Y space contains multiple points from our collection.
 Using an existing python library, we obtain this image.

 ![Lines image][houghLines]